justinhartman/justinhartman.github.io/README.md

-# justin.hartman.me
+# Justin Hartman Website
 This repo contains the source code that runs my personal site @ [justin.hartman.me][site].

 ## Credits

 * Jekyll: [jekyllrb.com][jekyll]
 * Minimal Mistakes: [minimal-mistakes-jekyll-theme][mm]
-* @mmistakes has created a truly magnificent theme and to be honest, it inspired me to really put effort into my site.
+* [@mmistakes][mmistakes] has created a truly magnificent theme and to be honest, it inspired me to really put effort into my site.
 Without this theme I fear I would still be without a site.
-Thank you @mmistakes.
+Thank you [@mmistakes][mmistakes].

 ## License